Sliding Scale Therapy Near Me And Other Mental Health Counseling Options

 - Online therapy

-How much is a therapy session without insurance?
+How much is a therapy or counseling session for anxiety without insurance?

 If you do not have insurance or mental health coverage, you might pay the standard rate that therapists charge you.
 The cost could be anywhere from $50 to $250.